mmxsrup/mmxsrup.github.io/about.md

 ---

 # Yuichi Sugiyama
-I'm a master's student an The University of Tokyo who's interedted in software/hardware security.
+I'm a master's student at The University of Tokyo who is interedted in software/hardware security.

 **Twitter:** {% include icon-twitter.html username="mmxsrup" %}
 **Github:** {% include icon-github.html username="mmxsrup" %}